-After graduating with a master of science degree from DeSales University's Physician Assistant (PA) Program, Hoover moved from Pennsylvania to Georgia and worked in surgical oncology, assisting with advanced-cancer resections.
+After graduating with a master of science degree from DeSales University's Physician Assistant (PA) Program, Hoover moved from Pennsylvania to Georgia and worked in surgical oncology, assisting with advancedcancer resections.

-Always active, Hoover began consulting on the side for the biotech start-up Vaccinogen Inc. She has a passion for clinical research and how it can translate into pivotal advances in patient care.
-The Baltimore-based start-up had developed a vaccine that uses the body's own immune system to combat cancer and was coordinating clinical trials to prove the drug's efficacy.
-Leveraging her clinical knowledge and previous lung cancer research experience, Hoover helped form a global Phase IIIb clinical trial, the last step before a drug can enter the consumer market.
-In meetings with potential partners in these trials, her expertise was key to the clinical matters, but when the conversation shifted to finance and business, she felt a widening gap beginning to emerge.
+Always active, Hoover began consulting on the side for the biotech start-up Vaccinogen Inc. She has a passion Hoover leveraged her MBA to get a full-time position for clinical research and how it can translate into pivotal with Vaccinogen, the company she consulted with for advances in patient care.
+The Baltimore-based start-up four years.
+As clinical operations director for global had developed a vaccine that uses the body's own imcancer vaccine trials, Hoover managed budgets, conmune system to combat cancer and was coordinating tracts, staff, and international relationships, ensuring clinical trials to prove the drug's efficacy.
+Leveraging her all the moving parts of this complex study met both clinical knowledge and previous lung cancer research federal and international research guidelines.
+"In this experience, Hoover helped form a global Phase IIIb role, I was able to gain the full spectrum of expertise in clinical trial, the last step before a drug can enter the clinical research operations and clinical trial manageconsumer market.
+In meetings with potential partners ment," Hoover says.
+"To work with such extraordinarily in these trials, her expertise was key to the clinical mattalented teammates in multiple countries and manage a ters, but when the conversation shifted to finance and global project was incredibly fulfilling." business, she felt a widening gap beginning to emerge.